-Here's the how the mechanics of the sale go if the trustee sells your home in the bankruptcy.
+Here's what to expect if the trustee sells your home in the bankruptcy.

 Under most circumstances, the bankruptcy trustee will take the same steps to sell your house as you would.
 The trustee will list the property for sale with a real estate broker and negotiate a price with a buyer.

-However, the trustee must go through a few additional hoops:
+The trustee must go through a few additional hoops too, including: